 How long do I have on site to get rid of my waste?

-Each timed slot is 15 minutes but we appreciate it may take slightly longer to unload.
+Visits are allocated a 15 minute slot, but we appreciate it may take some customers slightly longer to unload.

 What happens if delays mean I’m late for my slot?

 If delays caused by queues mean you arrive later than your booked slot (up to an hour), you will still be allowed to enter the site.